- You are viewing a Navigating Care library resource.

 What should I do in case of OVERDOSE?

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at [WEB].
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will check your blood pressure regularly and order certain lab tests before and during your treatment to check your body's response to selpercatinib.
+Your doctor will order a lab test before you begin your treatment to see whether your cancer can be treated with selpercatinib.
+Your doctor will order certain lab tests before and during your treatment to check your body's response to selpercatinib.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 This report on medications is for your information only, and is not considered individual patient advice.
 Because of the changing nature of drug information, please consult your physician or pharmacist about specific clinical use.